j-o-e-y/unhashed/reviews-guides/myetherwallet_02-04-18/review-guide_myetherwallet.md

 MyEtherWallet's main benefit is its ease of use.
 With MEW you can create a new wallet and be interacting with the Ethereum network within minutes.
 MEW runs in a web browser and uses very few resources of your computer.

+As opposed to other wallet solutions, MEW does not require downloading blockchain data.
+Storing the entire blockchain requires over 100GB of disk space and can take weeks to download.
+According to [some reports](https://ethereum.stackexchange.com/a/826), consumer grade hardware isn't even capable of downloading and storing the entire Ethereum chain at this point.

-As opposed to most wallet solutions, MEW does not require downloading blockchain data.
-MEW's small footprint and usability has made it one of the most popular ways to use ETH and tokens.
+The fact that MEW has a small footprint, it is quick to start using, and gives the user so many tools has made it one of the most popular ways to store and use ETH and tokens.

 ### Aesthetics

-Visually, MyEtherWallet does leave something to be desired.
-The page is a bit busy with a red warning at the top which doesn't ever go away.
-Although, after you use the wallet a few times you almost don't even notice the aesthetic shortcomings.
+MyEtherWallet's primary objective is not design, and at first you really notice it.
+The first impression is a busy page with a red warning at the top which doesn't ever go away.

 ![aesthetic pic](/reviews-guides/myetherwallet_02-04-18/myetherwallet-media/myether_aesthetic_cropped.png)

+After using the wallet a few times you don't notice the design shortcomings as much.
+Once you become familiar with the wallet you'll find that the features outshine the style.

 ### Security